allaartsew/cookbook/README.md

 # Local cookbook

-Download this html and open in any device
+Download this html and open in browser (better on PC)

-*(not sure iOS, Windows, Android - sure).*

 You can
 ```